-If the coupler is not properly locked onto the hitch ball, as described above, it will release during towing.
-The tow bar will separate from the motorhome, which may cause property damage, personal injury or even death.
+If the coupler is not properly locked onto the hitch ball as described above, it will release during towing, which will cause the tow bar to separate from the motorhome.

-4. Attach the safety cables (See "How to use safety cables" and "Proper installation of safety cables.") and plug in the electrical wiring cord, according to the supplier's instructions.
+7. Attach the safety cables (see "How to use safety cables" and "Proper installation of safety cables") and plug in the power cord, according to the supplier's instructions.